igorpajak/pythonNotepad/README.md

 # pythonNotepad

-This is my Python notepad.
+This is my Python notepad!